-PHEAA Monthly fee based upon the aggregate principal balance of the trust student loans serviced at the end of each month, multiplied by the applicable servicing fee divided by twelve, equal
+PHEAA Monthly fee based upon the aggregate principal balance of the trust student loans serviced at the end of each month, multiplied by the applicable servicing fee divided by twelve, equal to the following:

-During Deferment to the following: 0.14%
+During Deferment 0.14%

 During Repayment 0.38% (current)

 (first 10 years) 0.50% (delinquent)

 During Repayment 0.60% (current)

 (after 10 years) 0.70% (delinquent)

-\Subject to increase pursuant to a new servicing agreement between PHEAA and The First Marblehead Corporation anticipated to be entered into on or soon after the closing date See "The Servicing Agreements" in this prospectus supplement.
+\Subject to increase pursuant to a new servicing agreement between PHEAA and The First Marblehead Corporation anticipated to be entered into prior to the closing date.
+See "The Servicing Agreements" in this prospectus supplement.